almarklein/timetagger/docs/docs/webapi.md

 * `hidden`: Filter records by their hidden state (hidden records are considered deleted in the UI and CLI; see [Deleting records](#deleting-records)).
 If unset, all records matching the time range are returned.
   - Set to [`true` | `yes` | `on` | `1`] to return only hidden records
   - Set to [`false` | `no` | `off` | `0`] to return only non-hidden records
+* `tag`: Filter records by tags in their description.
+If unset, all records matching the time range are returned.
+  - Provide one or more comma-separated tags (e.g. `tag=work`, or `tag=work,urgent`)
+  - Omit the leading `#` character, or alternatively URL-encode it properly as `%23`
+  - Only records containing **all** specified tags in their description will be returned

 The fields in the JSON response: